godotengine/godot-docs/classes/class_animationplayer.rst

 Container and player of :ref:`Animation<class_Animation>` resources.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 An animation player is used for general-purpose playback of :ref:`Animation<class_Animation>` resources.
 It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
 Additionally, animations can be played and blended in different channels.

-\ ``AnimationPlayer`` is more suited than :ref:`Tween<class_Tween>` for animations where you know the final values in advance.
-For example, fading a screen in and out is more easily done with an ``AnimationPlayer`` node thanks to the animation tools provided by the editor.
+\ **AnimationPlayer** is more suited than :ref:`Tween<class_Tween>` for animations where you know the final values in advance.
+For example, fading a screen in and out is more easily done with an **AnimationPlayer** node thanks to the animation tools provided by the editor.
 That particular example can also be implemented with a :ref:`Tween<class_Tween>` node, but it requires doing everything by code.

 Updating the target properties of animations occurs at process time.

+.. rst-class:: classref-introduction-group

 Tutorials
 ---------